LDPI - engaged research on the global land grab

 Generate in-depth research and systematize cross-national and cross-regional comparative studies - global coordinating teams working with collaborators from different regions.

-Contact the LDPI team
+LDPI coordinating team